TokisanGames/Terrain3D/doc/docs/collision.md

 ### Getting The Normal

 After getting the height, you may also wish to get the normal with `Terrain3DData.get_normal(global_position)`.
-The normal is the vector3 pointing perpendulcar to the terrain face.
+The normal is a Vector3 that points perpendulcar to the terrain face.

 ### Visualizing Collision